 On April 5, 2010, Medtech Products Inc. ("Medtech"), a wholly-owned subsidiary of the Company, was served with a Complaint filed by San Francisco Technology Inc. ("SFT") in the U.S. District Court for the Northern District of California, San Jose Division (the "California Court").
-In the Complaint, SFT asserted a qui tam action against Medtech alleging false patent markings with the intent to deceive the public regarding Medtech's two Dermoplast products.
+In the Complaint, SFT asserted a qui tam action against Medtech, alleging false patent markings with the intent to deceive the public regarding Medtech's two Dermoplast products.
 Medtech filed a Motion to Dismiss or Stay and a Motion to Sever and Transfer Venue to the U.S. District Court for the Southern District of New York (the "New York Court").
 On July 19, 2010, the California Court severed the action as to each and every separate defendant (including Medtech) and transferred the action against Medtech to the New York Court.
 On October 25, 2010, Medtech filed with the New York Court a Motion to Dismiss, or in the Alternative, to Stay, the action brought by SFT.
 In May 2011, the New York Court granted Medtech's Motion to Dismiss, although SFT was allowed to file an amended Complaint.
-In August 2011, SFT and Medtech reached an agreement in principle to settle the litigation, which settlement will not have a material impact on the Company.
-Medtech expects to sign a settlement agreement in August 2011.
+In August 2011, SFT and Medtech executed a settlement agreement which dismissed the pending litigation in the New York Court with prejudice.
+The terms of the settlement agreement did not have a material impact on the Company.